 Combined BS/MS in Dietetics

 The TCU CDP Pathway to become a Registered Dietitian Nutritionist (RD/RDN):

 In order to become a Registered Dietitian/Nutritionist (RD/RDN), a student must complete an ACEND-accredited program in education and supervised practice.
 After completing an ACEND-accredited Coordinated Program (CP), Future Education Model Graduate Programs (FG), Foreign or International Dietitian Education Program, or a Didactic Program in Dietetics (DPD) followed by a Dietetic Internship (DI) or Individualized Supervised Practice Program (ISPP) students that have earned verification are eligible to take the Registration Examination for Dietitians.
 After passing the Registration Examination for Dietitians, RD/RDNs may seek state licensure, if applicable.
 In order to become a Nutrition and Dietetics Technician, Registered (NDTR) students must complete an ACEND-accredited Dietetic Technician Program.
 Examination requirements for the RD/RDN and the NDTR are set by the Commission on Dietetic Registration (CDR).
 By 2024, individuals must have a Master level degree in order to take the Registration Examination for Dietitians.

 The Combined BS/MS in Dietetics (CDP) is replacing the 2-year Coordinated Program in Dietetics and will graduate the first class of students with their BS in Dietetics in May 2022 and their MS in Dietetics in May 2023.
 The first class of applicants to the CDP applied to the program in February 2020.
-The 2-year TCU Coordinated Program accepted applications in February 2019 for the last class of students to complete the 2-year program and earn a BS degree in May 2021.
+The 2-year TCU Coordinated Program accepted applications in February 2019 for the last class of students who then completed the 2-year program and earned a BS degree in May 2021.